amodrojs/amodro-trace/README.md

     // You can ovrride the file existence checks by passing in a function for
     // fileExists. defaultExistst is the default exists function used by this
     // project's internals.
 A synchronous boolean result is expected to be
     // returned from this function.
+It should only return true for files, and
+    // not directories.
     fileExists: function(defaultExists, id, filePath) {
       return fileMap.hasOwnProperty(id);
     },